-- (x) a) The Company, being a Private Limited company, cannot raise any money by way of initial public offer or further public offer (including debt instruments) and hence reporting under clause 3(x)(a) of the Order is not applicable. - b) According to the information and explanations given to us by the management, the company has not made any preferential allotment or private placement of shares or fully or partly or optionally convertible debentures during the year under review.
-Accordingly, the provisions of Clause 3(x)(b) of the Order are not applicable to the Company. - (xi) a) No fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto the date of this report. - c) We have not received any whistle-blower complaints during the year and hence, reporting under Clause 3(xi)(c) of the order is not applicable to the Company. - (xii) The Company is not a Nidhi Company.
-Therefore, the provisions of clause 3(xii) of the Order are not applicable to the Company. - (xiii)According to the information and explanations given to us and based on our examination of records of the Company, transactions with the related parties are in compliance with Section 177 and 188 of companies Act, 2013 where applicable and the details have been disclosed in the Financial Statements, as required by the applicable accounting standards. - (xiv)According to the information and explanations given to us and based on our examination of records of the Company, Internal Audit is not applicable to the company, hence, reporting under the clause 3(xiv)(a) and 3(xiv)(b) of the Order is not required. - (xv) In our opinion during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors, and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - (xvi) (a) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934. - (b) The Company has not conducted any Non-Banking Financial or Housing Finance activities without a valid Certificate of Registration (CoR) from the Reserve Bank of India as per the Reserve Bank of India Act, 1934. - (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India. - (d) In our opinion, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable.

-(xvii) The Company has incurred cash losses of Rs 2.45 Lacs during the financial year covered by our audit and cash losses of Rs.
-1.83 Lacs in immediately preceding financial year.
+- b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto the date of this report. - c) We have not received any whistle-blower complaints during the year and hence, reporting under Clause 3(xi)(c) of the order is not applicable to the Company. - (xii) The Company is not a Nidhi Company.
+Therefore, the provisions of clause 3(xii) of the Order are not applicable to the Company. - (xiii) According to the information and explanations given to us and based on our examination of records of the Company, transactions with the related parties are in compliance with Section 177 and 188 of companies Act, 2013 where applicable and the details have been disclosed in the Financial Statements, as required by the applicable accounting standards. - (xiv) According to the information and explanations given to us and based on our examination of records of the Company, Internal Audit is not applicable to the company, hence, reporting under the clause 3(xiv)(a) and 3(xiv)(b) of the Order is not required. - (xv) In our opinion during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors, and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - (xvi) (a) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934. - (b) The Company has not conducted any Non-Banking Financial or Housing Finance activities without a valid Certificate of Registration (CoR) from the Reserve Bank of India as per the Reserve Bank of India Act, 1934. - (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India. - (d) In our opinion, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable. - (xvii)The Company has incurred cash losses of Rs 2.26 Lacs during the financial year covered by our audit and cash losses of Rs.
+2.61 Lacs in immediately preceding financial year.